TimHanewich/Power-Platform-Assets/Roundtables/readme.md

 |Session 4|[Bring your own API - Develop a custom connector](./Custom%20Connector/)|IT|
 |Session 5|[Automate the desktop with Robotic Process Automation](./Robotic%20Process%20Automation/)||
 |Session 6|[Create an autonomous chatbot with Power Virtual Agents](./Permitting%20Chatbot%20Power%20Virtual%20Agent/)||

+## To-Do
+- Link to large repository of fish images in the AI builder fish species detection roundtable content.
+- Provide legacy application and PAD download link in the RPA roundtable content.